Team-Nutshell/nutshellengine-docs/_sources/types/Light/index.rst.txt

 	  - The light's intensity, it is multiplied with the color.
 	* - direction
 	  - :doc:`/types/Math/index`::vec3
 	  - The light's base direction vector.
+Only used by directional lights and spot lights.
 	* - cutoff
 	  - :doc:`/types/Math/index`::vec2
 	  - The light's cutoff values.
 Only used by spot lights.
 In radians.
+	* - distance
+	  - float
+	  - The light's distance.
+Only used by point lights and spot lights.

 Notes
 -----